drmead/Wordy-Regex/README.md

 Wordy-Regex
 ===========

-Implementation of an alternative less-terse regex notation
+Implementation of an alternative, less terse regex notation